ABC505py/Software-Project-Management-Assignment/README.md

 In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ANS:
+Agile is more beneficial for projects likely to experience a lot of changes in its course before getting to the end product while waterfall is best for large and complex projects with requirement s that don't change much.
+Examples of projects where agile can be used is development of mobile applications.
+This is because there can be incremental changes that can be made and tested by end users and changes are made by the software team based on their feedback.
+An example where the waterfall methodology is useful is projects in the healthcare industry because they would need to meet metrics that are scientifically defined and hence based on facts.
+These metrics don't change much.

 What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?
 ANS:

 How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ANS:
 What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?